regensa18/AdvProg2018/tutorial-10/README.md

 test code
 - [ ] Refactor `convertInputFileToMatrix` to handle non-square matrix input
 - [ ] Provide Unit Test to check whether your implementation is correct
-- [ ] Define your benchmark test for basic and strassen multiplication algorithm to measure elapsed time.
+- [ ] Define your benchmark test for basic and Strassen multiplication algorithm to measure elapsed time.
     - [ ] Explain why you decided to design your benchmark test as it is in My notes section.
     - [ ] Report the result of your benchmark test in My notes section